 - 375 mls water tepid/warm

-Tip in the 7 grams of yeast on one side of the bowl and your 9 grams of salt on the other.
+- Tip in the 7 grams of yeast on one side of the bowl and your 9 grams of fine sea salt (7 grams table salt) on the other.
 Add 1 tsp of sugar anywhere!

 Here is a link to help you shape your loaf from The Silver Fox himself...Paul Hollywood

 Do let me know how you get on in the recipes below.
 I love a good old hairy chin wag.